vuejs/docs/src/guide/quick-start.md

 ## IDE Setup

-If you are not using build tools, you can use any editor or IDE as long as it supports syntax highlighting for HTML, CSS and JavaScript.

-If you are using build tools, it is recommended to use the following IDE setup for get syntax highlighting, type inference and auto-completion support for Vue Single File Components:
+If you are using Vue with build tools, it is recommended to use the following IDE setup for get syntax highlighting, type inference and auto-completion support for Single File Components:

 - Recommended: [Visual Studio Code](https://code.visualstudio.com/) + [Volar extension](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar)
 - Also viable: [JetBrains WebStorm](https://www.jetbrains.com/webstorm/)